Chapter 1 problems |

 Perform a gate-level simulation to measure propagation delays in a given signal transition.

-Deduce the worst-case propagation delay running the timing analiser tool and calculate the circuit's maximum frequency of operation for the target chip used in the design.
+Deduce the worst-case propagation delay running the timing analyser tool and calculate the circuit's maximum frequency of operation for the target chip used in the design.

 In the end, because two alternative internal circuit architectures are proposed (option #1:CLA, option #2: RC, we can compare which one is faster and which one uses less resources (logic elements).

-And also, for each circuit architecture, because we are proposing several target chips (option #1: MAX II, option #2: Cyclone IV) you can measure which technology is faster.
-Unfortunately, the family MAX10 does not generate the required standard delay files (-sdo) for running gate-level simulations.
+And also, for each circuit architecture, because we are proposing several target chips (option #1: MAX II, option #2: Cyclone IV, etc.) you can measure which technology is faster using the timing analyser.